-Sidi Moussa - Oualidia complex lagoon is located on the Atlantic coast of Morocco, about 35 km south of the city of El Jadida.
-The complex is a Site of Biological and Ecological Interest, well-known as a stopover site for migratory coastal birds, and a wetland of international interest classified as RAMSAR since 2005.
-The complex has two lagoons (Oualidia and Sidi Moussa) separated by an area of 40 km, distributed by four marshes, and salt marshes separated from the sea by a dune ridge.
-Oyster farming activity is significant in the Oualidia lagoon.
-At the same time, the two lagoons are the subject of potent activity of collecting shells such R. decussatus, Cerastoderma edule and E. ensis.
-The human activities in and around the lagoons (agriculture and tourism) exert multiple pressures on these ecosystems and result in changes in the environment and aquaculture water quality.
+The Sidi Moussa-Oualidia complex lagoon is located on the Atlantic coast of Morocco, approximately 35 kilometers south of the city of El Jadida.
+Recognized as a Site of Biological and Ecological Interest, this complex is renowned as a crucial stopover site for migratory coastal birds and has been designated as a wetland of international importance under the RAMSAR classification since 2005.
+The complex encompasses two lagoons (Oualidia and Sidi Moussa) separated by an area of 40 km, interspersed with four marshes, and salt marshes separated from the sea by a dune ridge.
+At the same time, the two lagoons are the subject of potent activity in collecting shells such as R. decussatus, Cerastoderma edule, and E. ensis.
+Human activities in and around the lagoons, such as agriculture and tourism, exert multiple pressures on these ecosystems, leading to changes in the environment and the quality of aquaculture water.